maxfarrell/angiosperm_threat_naturalization/README.md

-# angiosperm_invasion
+# Data & Code for "Opposing macroevolutionary and trait-mediated patterns of threat and naturalization in flowering plants"

-Comparative analyses of rarity and invasiveness across plant families
+Comparative analyses of threat status and naturalization across plant families